Rafet Angın: Biography

 In 1981, she was recognized with the "Teacher of the Year" title as the first recipient of the award.
 The next year, although she officially retired, she continued teaching and also served as a consultant of the Ministry of National Education.
 In 2006, she was awarded honorary doctorate degree by Yıldız Technical University.

-Rafet Angın later then died on, January 30th, 2010 in İstanbul.
+Rafet Angın later then died on 30 January 2010 in Istanbul.

 In popular culture

 In the Turkish TV serial Hayat Bilgisi, Angın was characterized as the teacher of the hero.

 Legacy

-There is a junior high school in İstanbul named after Fatma Refet Angın.
+There is a junior high school in Istanbul named after Fatma Refet Angın.